webpack/webpack/README.md

 ## Future plans

 * watch mode
-* append hash of file to filename, for better caching
 * more polyfills for node.js buildin modules, but optional
 * require from protocol `require("http://...")`